15 deltas showing exhaustion risk

 Joeri van Engelen (author / Deltares expert): “There is often enough fresh surface water in deltas but the quality is such that it is regularly unfit for human consumption or the irrigation of crops.
 So if the water quality is improved, groundwater can be pumped only where and when it’s really necessary, making groundwater use more sustainable.”

 Gu Oude Essink (co-author, Deltares / Utrecht University): “We have only been able to do modelling exercises of this kind in the last few years with the arrival of high-performance computing.
 Deltares and Utrecht University teamed up to take this first step towards improving our understanding of the limits of fresh groundwater use on a delta scale.
 I think we need to get to grips better with sustainable groundwater extraction rates as soon as possible: too many fresh groundwater resources around the globe are being over-exploited too quickly.
-With these new insights into groundwater systems, we can provide water
+With these new insights into groundwater systems, we can provide water.

 Next step